-Federal Minister of Defence Annegret Kramp-Karrenbauer and EU High Representative Josep Borrell have jointly invited the EU defence ministers to an informal meeting in Berlin.
+Federal Minister of Defence Annegret Kramp-Karrenbauer and EU High Representative Josep Borrell jointly invited the EU defence ministers to an informal meeting in Berlin.

 The Informal Meeting of EU Defence Ministers traditionally takes place in the country holding the Council Presidency.
 It serves as a forum to discuss current and general defence issues at EU level and is usually held at the start of a Council Presidency.
 The meeting is formally chaired by the EU High Representative and hosted by the country holding the Council Presidency.

 The German Federal Ministry of Defence considers the Informal Meeting of EU Defence Ministers to be the main event within the framework of Germany’s Presidency of the Council of the European Union.
-This meeting also provides an opportunity to set priorities for the further development of the Common Security and Defence Policy (CSDP).
+This meeting also provided an opportunity to set priorities for the further development of the Common Security and Defence Policy (CSDP).